russellpierce/naptime/cran-comments.md

  * R Under development (unstable) (2016-11-09 r71642)

 ## R CMD check results

+### Local
 0 errors | 0 warnings | 0 notes
 R CMD check succeeded

+### Win-builder
-Win-builder has the note `Possibly mis-spelled words in DESCRIPTION:
+`Possibly mis-spelled words in DESCRIPTION:
   Sys (3:26)` referring to a function referenced in the description.
+Not an issue.

+### CRAN Check
+A note because README.md references https://cran.r-project.org/package=naptime which isn't a valid URL yet.

 ## Downstream dependencies
 New submission.
 There are no downstream dependencies.